When a door-to-door salesperson shows up, you act like you’re not home. If a telemarketer is calling, you don’t answer.

 Without having these tools and the related processes in place, it’s hard to increase revenues enough to off-set the time and money investment.

-That’s just one more reason working with a digital marketing company helps you get the best ROI.
+That’s just one more reason working with a reputable email marketing agency helps you get the best ROI.

 Delight your customer and grow at the same time with segmentation.